What is Wing Chun?

 This martial art system is based on the following logical and comprehensive set of principles:

 The emphasis on flowing relaxation is especially useful for softening muscular tension due to stress or other strenuous activities throughout our daily lives.
 The softening of the muscles is the very foundation for internal energy flow which allows the proper power generation required for correct body movements without muscular force.
-This eventually leads to a deep level of relaxation, awareness and control of the entire body.
+This eventually leads to a deep level of relaxation, awareness, and control of the entire body.

-The technique used sensitises the mind, making it alive and calm.
+The technique used sensitizes the mind, making it alive and calm.
 When practiced correctly and sufficiently, this technique leads to an expansion of the mind so that it can link to the body that will allow you to feel the flow of internal energy throughout your body with great clarity.
 Constant awareness of the movements and will sharpen your mind on a deeper level, which in turn increases your concentration.

 Correct biomechanics is not only the key to energy efficiency but for power generation.
 Students are instructed to be very attentive in the precise execution of the forms and movements used.